 In skin care products, the purpose of fatty alcohols is to keep the water and oil emulsion together.
 Without it, they would separate.
 They also improve the texture and appearance of the product.
 Fatty alcohols are skin emollients and are non-toxic.

 Unlike other alcohols, they actually condition and soften the skin.

 While so many products say “alcohol free”, it is important to remember that this is not necessarily a good thing when it comes to skin care.
 Many products are more effective with the addition of fatty alcohols, especially for dry skin.
-For example, we use Cetyl Alcohol in our Seed Healthy Hand Cream, Body Cream, and Body Lotion.
+For example, we use Cetyl Alcohol in our Seed Extra Moisturizing Hand Cream, Body Cream, and Body Lotion.
 And our newest face cream, Extra Moisturizing Face Cream, contains Behenyl Alcohol.
 Don’t let the word “alcohol” fool you!
 It actually can be beneficial.

 Leave a comment

 Comments will be approved before showing up.

 Also in Lately I've been paying more attention

 What are the benefits of Peppermint Essential Oil?

 - Naturally refreshing, peppermint is one of the more uplifting essential oils.